JIllWesterfelhaus/Node-Jest-Inquirer-EmployeeSummary/README.md

 ## Build Status
 This is currently not complete.
 The app generates a roster to an html page.
 However, it currently does not pass all tests.

+## Demonstration Video
+Please see this link for a video demonstrating the generation of HTML:  https://youtu.be/JygOPosMV5o

 ## Credits
 I wish to thank my tutor, Daniel Masters.
 I could not have done this without his patient assistance and support.